Free Shipping over £50 & Easy Returns | Over 45,000 5-Star Reviews

 Cotton

 Cotton is the most common bedding textile as it's affordable, soft, and easy to source.
-Although the use of linen predates the discovery of cotton, the latter has since surpassed it in popularity due to the ease and high volume of cultivation.
-Importantly, the quality of cotton varies significantly — a factor that is born out of the different lengths of the material’s fibres that come in either short-staple or long-staple, with long-staple resulting in a more luxurious product.
+Although the use of linen predates the discovery of cotton, the latter has since surpassed it in popularity due to the ease, versatility and high volume of cultivation.
+Importantly, the quality of cotton varies significantly – a factor that is born out of the different types of weaves and production quality.

-On the highest end of the spectrum, long-staple cotton such as Pima and Egyptian round out the strongest and most expensive kinds of cotton, with the least chance of pulling or lint accumulation.
+On the high-quality end of the spectrum is organic cotton percale, with the least chance of pulling or lint accumulation.
 In every case, however, cotton fabrics are relatively durable and chemically stable, meaning they can withstand the chemicals in human sweat, soaps and detergents.
-This is owed to the moisture-absorbent nature of cotton, which will wick away any trace of moisture from your skin.
+This is owed to the moisture-absorbent nature of cotton, which will wick away sweat and keep you cool at night.

-The significant downside to cotton is that its non-organic variety can be extremely draining on our environment – from the pesticides and insecticides to the compounds used during the production and dying process.
+Be aware that the non-organic variety can be draining on our environment – from the pesticides and insecticides to the compounds used during the production and dying process.
 These chemicals inevitably find themselves in our water, soil and air if not disposed of safely.

 Silk